visgl/deck.gl/docs/api-reference/base-layer.md

 deck.gl automatically derives the number of drawing instances from the `data` prop by counting the number of objects in `data`.
-However, the developer might want to maunally override it using this prop.
+However, the developer might want to manually override it using this prop.

 ##### `updateTriggers` (Object, optional)